deavid/zzping/README.md

 Currently zzping does not have (yet) the functionality needed to be a proper monitor of the network.
 For example, it does not store anything on disk or database.
 If the GUI is not working, that data is simply lost.
-After 16 seconds, the data is no longer viisble on the graph and it's also lost.
+After 16 seconds, the data is no longer visible on the graph and it's also lost.

-There's also other problems, like lack of checking for errors (Ulike division by zero), so both the daemon and gui might segfault at any point.
+There's also other problems, like lack of checking for errors (like division by zero), so both the daemon and gui might segfault at any point.

-I only tested this under Debian GNU/Linux bullseye/sid.
-Should work on other OS as well.
+I only tested this under Debian GNU/Linux bullseye/sid, but it should work on other OS as well.

 ### ICMP permissions